vatnz-dev/sops/docs/aerodromes/Class-D/nzdn.md

 | 03     | `SWAMPY #` | Cat A to D             | To `BIDEL`, `MEGUG` `MIPAK`, `PORUT` and `QN`.
 Non-RNAV.                                                                                  |

 ### Visual Departures

-When either runway is in use, Tower may issue northern-bound aircraft a visual departure direct to `BIDEL` on pilot's request, traffic permitting.
-Alternatively, when Runway 21 is in use, Tower may issue northern-bound aircraft on the `BIDEL #Q`or `BIDEL #S` a visual departure to `ATGUB` or `IDLIK` on pilot's request ([Refer to AIP chart for `BIDEL #Q` and `BIDEL #S`](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Dunedin-NZDN/NZDN_62.7_62.8.pdf)).
+When RWY 03 is in use, Tower may issue northern-bound aircraft a visual departure direct to `BIDEL` at pilot's request.

+When RWY 21 is in use, Tower may issue aircraft cleared the `BIDEL #Q`or `BIDEL #S` a visual departure to `ATGUB` or `IDLIK` at pilot's request.
-!!! example "Visual Departure Direct to BIDEL"
-    **Dunedin Tower**: *"ANZ676, recleared visual deaprture direct `BIDEL`."*

-!!! example "Runway 21 Visual Departure"
+!!! example "Visual Departure"
-    **Dunedin Tower**: *"ANZ758M, recleared left visual deaprture direct `ATGUB` to rejoin the SID."*
+    **Dunedin Tower**: *"ANZ758M, re-cleared a visual departure, left turn direct `ATGUB` to re-join the SID."*

 ## Arrivals

-STH shall issue STARs to arrivals without coordination with Dunedin Tower.
-The `MIPAK #C` arrival for runway 03 may be used when requested by the pilot.
-Dunedin Tower may choose to coordinate with STH or amend the arrival on first contact.
+STH will issue STARs without coordination with Dunedin Tower.

+Dunedin Tower may request aircraft be issued the `MIPAK #C` arrival for RWY 03 when prevailing winds are from the north-west, or when requested by the pilot.
+This may be changed on initial contact.

 ### Runway 21

 All arrivals terminate at `ESKAT`, which is the IAF for the RNAV and ILS approach.

-### Missed Approach
-In the event of a missed approach, aicraft should be instructed to carry out the published missed approach procedure.
-For the ILS and NDB procedures, this will take the aircraft straight out to `BE` NDB holding at `A040`.
-For the RNAV procedure, it will take the aircraft straight out to `AKLAR` holding at `A040`.
-The aircraft can then be issued the approprite arrival procedure from `AKLAR` to commence the approach again.

 ### Runway 03

 All arrivals terminate at `AKLAR`, which is the IAF for the RNAV and ILS approach.

-### Missed Approach
-In the event of a missed approach, aircraft should be instructed to carry out the published missed approach procedure.
-For the ILS and NDB procedures, this will take the aircraft straight out to `MI` NDB, then a right turn to `BE` NDB holding at `A040`.
-For the RNAV procedure, it will take the aircraft to `DABCA` holding at `A040`.
-The aircraft can then be issued the appropriate arrival procedure from `DABCA` to commence the approach again.

 ## VFR Procedures

 ### Arrivals
 In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue a published VFR arrival where possible.
-Once the Pilot reports overhead the respective VRP, Dunedin Tower shall issue circuit joining insturctions.
-[Refer to AIP chart for NZDN arrivals](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Dunedin-NZDN/NZDN_35.1_35.2.pdf){ target=new }.
+Once the Pilot reports overhead the respective VRP, Dunedin Tower shall issue circuit joining instructions.
+[Refer to AIP chart for VFR arrivals](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Dunedin-NZDN/NZDN_35.1_35.2.pdf){ target=new }.

 ### Departures
-In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue one of the VFR Departure Procedures where possible, otherwise a more plain language clearance will be issued.
-[Refer to AIP chart for NZDN departures](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Dunedin-NZDN/NZDN_64.1_64.2.pdf){ target=new }.
+In order to lessen the amount of instructions given to VFR traffic, the Controller shall issue one of the VFR Departure Procedures where possible, otherwise a more plain language clearance may be issued.
+[Refer to AIP chart for VFR departures](https://www.aip.net.nz/assets/AIP/Aerodrome-Charts/Dunedin-NZDN/NZDN_64.1_64.2.pdf){ target=new }.

 ## NZTI - Taieri

-Taieri is a small, uncontrolled GA aerodrome located 8nm Northeast of NZDN (Dunedin).
-Aircraft may operate within the TI circuit and within 3nm of the aerodrome below `A011` without reference to ATC.
-Aircraft departing TI shall receive clearance and departure instructions from Dunedin Tower prior to departure.
+Taieri is a small, uncontrolled GA aerodrome located 8nm Northeast of NZDN.
+Aircraft may operate within the Taieri circuit and within 3nm of the aerodrome below `A011` without reference to ATC.
+Aircraft departing Taieri shall receive clearance and departure instructions from Dunedin Tower prior to departure.

 !!! info
-    VFR aircraft bound for NZTI are to be handed off to Unicom approaching the aerodrome.
+    VFR aircraft bound for Taieri are to be handed off to UNICOM approaching the aerodrome.
 A good rule of thumb for aircraft coming from the North, South or the city is to hand them off as they enter the Taieri Plains valley.

 ## Coordination

-STH shall ensure at least a 10 min warning call is given to TDN for any arriving aircraft, TDN shall advise STH of any departing traffic that is entering their CTA prior to that traffic getting airborne.
+### STH

+Tower is normally not required to advise STH of any departing IFR traffic, and may conduct a silent handover when aircraft crosses the common boundary, or when approaching the top of Tower's CTA.
+Except where previously coordinated, IFR aircraft shall cross the common airspace boundary overhead an IFR waypoint, or established on an airway.

+All VFR traffic handovers shall be coordinated with STH.

+### NV TWR

+Tower shall coordinate all traffic handovers with NV TWR, and shall advise the aircraft's current and cleared altitude, and estimated time that they will be crossing the common airspace boundary.